-1215 Advanced Two Dimensional Art 1 semester, 1 credit
+1215 ADVANCED 2-D ART 1 semester, 1 credit

 Advanced Two-Dimensional Art is a course based on the Indiana Academic Standards for Visual Art.
 Students in this course build on the sequential learning experiences of Introduction to Two-Dimensional 83 Indiana Department of Education High School Course Titles and Descriptions: 2023-2024 Art that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works.
 Students explore historical and cultural background and connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; create two-dimensional works of art, reflect upon the outcomes, and revise their work; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
-They identify ways to utilize and support art museums, galleries, Advanced Two (2) Dimensional Art continued:

-studios, and community resources.
+They identify ways to utilize and support art museums, galleries, studios and community resources.

-• Recommended Grade: 12, 11, 12

-- Required Prerequisites: none - Recommended Prerequisites: Introduction to Two-Dimensional Art (L) Credits: 1 semester course, 1 credit per semester. - Counts as a directed elective or elective for all diplomas - fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma Course (St # 4004)
+- Recommended Grade: 12, 11, 12 - Required Prerequisites: none - Recommended Prerequisites: Introduction to Two-Dimensional Art (L) Credits: 1 semester course, 1 credit per semester. - Counts as a directed elective or elective for all diplomas - fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma Course (St # 4004)

-1216 Advanced Three Dimensional Art 1 semester, 1 credit
+1216 ADVANCED 3-D ART 1 semester, 1 credit